victorgrubio-mentorships/cd0354-monolith-to-microservices-project/screenshots/README.md

 ## Deployment Pipeline
 * DockerHub showing containers that you have pushed
-* GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook)
+* GitHub repository’s settings showing your Github status
-* Travis CI showing a successful build and deploy job
+* Github CI showing a successful build and deploy job

 ## Kubernetes
 * To verify Kubernetes pods are deployed properly